 Reaction is the force generated at bearing supports that counteracts weight of member and loads applied to it.

-- End reaction is reaction from support at end of member.
+- End reaction is a reaction from support at the end of member.

-- Intermediate reaction is reaction from support somewhere in middle of member.
+- Intermediate reaction is reaction from support somewhere in the middle of member.